- Must visit

 Best time to book 56 days |

-Discover the best of Chicago — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Chicago trip today.
+Discover the best of Chicago, IL — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Chicago, IL trip today.

-A top natural history museum known for Sue the T. rex, ancient cultures, fossils, and broad science collections.
+Major natural history museum with Sue the T. rex, ancient cultures, and strong family appeal.

 Traveling between Boston, MA and Chicago, IL is a scenic journey made convenient by Amtrak.
 This rail service offers comfortable accommodations and stunning views as you traverse the diverse landscapes of the Northeast to the Midwest.
 With multiple daily departures, passengers can enjoy an efficient travel experience while relaxing in spacious seating or dining on board.
 Whether you're heading for business or leisure, Amtrak connects these two cities seamlessly.